John Frieda is a well-known haircare brand in the UK, but are John Frieda products cruelty free?

 Are John Frieda Products Vegan?

 Veganism goes a little deeper than just ingredients.
-Veganism is a lifestyle, and a product can’t be truly vegan if it’s been tested on animals.
+Veganism is a lifestyle, and a product can’t be truly vegan if it isn’t cruelty free.
 John Frieda don’t have any labelled ‘vegan’ products yet, but these false claims are becoming ever more common from animal-testing beauty and haircare brands.

 Are John Frieda a Sustainable Brand?

 Sometimes, it feels a little redundant writing this section for non-cruelty free brands.
 Partly because I wouldn’t buy from them anyway, but partly because I find they’re the least likely brands to be making any strides towards sustainability.
 John Frieda have a section on their website dedicated to sustainability.
 They claim they want to use 50% recycled plastic by 2025, and are testing a low-plastic shampoo & conditioner package.
-Any strides towards sustainability are great, but I will continue not to buy from them until they are totally and completely cruelty free.
+Any strides towards sustainability are great, but I will not buy John Frieda haircare or hair styling products until they are totally and completely cruelty free.

 This post may contain affiliate links